More information is available on the visiting page

 Board level support for Freedom to Speak Up

-Hello, my name is Lucy Flanagan and I am the Director of Nursing at Wye Valley NHS Trust.
+Hello, my name is Lucy Flanagan and I am the chief nursing officer at Wye Valley NHS Trust.

 It is important that we put quality of care at the forefront of everything that we do and to do this we need an open and transparent culture, where staff can feel confident to raise concerns and know that we always listen and investigate those concerns.